sitedata/checklyhq.com/site/content/docs/browser-checks/variables.md

 browser.close()
 ```

+> You can access the current data center location using the implicit `process.env.REGION` variable.
+This resolve to the AWS region name, i.e. 'us-east-1'

 ## Variable hierarchy

 As browser checks are scheduled, Checkly merges the local and global environment variables into one data set and exposes them